 Experimental Mesothelioma Therapy

-Several forms of mesothelioma treatment are still in the experimental stages.
+Several forms of experimental mesothelioma treatment are in early stages of availability.
 These include the drug Alimta®, immunotherapy, gene therapy and photodynamic therapy.
 Patients should ask their doctors about the latest advancements in these treatments.

 Alimta® is a new type of cancer chemotherapy developed by Eli Lilly.
 Alimta® is the first chemotherapy drug to significantly increase the length of survival for mesothelioma patients and to reduce the symptoms of the disease.
 The Alimta® clinical trial was one of the largest to study treatment for mesothelioma and results of the trial were presented to the American Society of Clinical Oncologists at an annual meeting.